Represent practical situations to model addition and sharing (ACMNA004)

 By the end of Year 1, students describe number sequences resulting from skip counting by 2s, 5s and 10s.
 They identify representations of one half.
 They recognise Australian coins according to their value.
 Students explain time durations.
 They describe two-dimensional shapes and three-dimensional objects.
 Students describe data displays.

 Students count to and from 100 and locate numbers on a number line.
 They carry out simple additions and subtractions using counting strategies.
 They partition numbers using place value.
 They continue simple patterns involving numbers and objects.
 Students order objects based on lengths and capacities using informal units.
-They tell time to the half hour.
+They tell time to the half-hour.
 They use the language of direction to move from place to place.
 Students classify outcomes of simple familiar events.
-They collect data by asking questions and draw simple data displays.
+They collect data by asking questions, draw simple data displays and make simple inferences.

 Recognise and represent division as grouping into equal sets and solve simple problems using these representations (ACMNA032)